 Oxford is just about the prettiest historic town on the Chesapeake Bay.
-For real!

-It’s what children’s book portray as an ideal small town with beautiful Victorians and smaller watermen homes surrounded by white picket fences.
+It’s what children’s books portray as an ideal small town with beautiful Victorians and smaller watermen homes surrounded by white picket fences.
 The city park looks like a Georges Pierre Seurat painting, and a real Colonial inn sits by the beautiful Tred Avon riverfront.

 Oxford was one of the country’s earliest colonial ports, along with Annapolis.
-But while Annapolis became the state capitol, Oxford focused on commercial trade — shipping tobacco, produce and seafood.
-Now, Oxford is a major port for Chesapeake Bay yachting.
+But while Annapolis became the state capitol, Oxford focused on commercial trade — shipping tobacco, produce, and seafood.

 There is a small downtown section on Morris Street with only a few shops that are usually open on the weekends.